A commentary by David M. Virkler

 By January 1979, unrest and dissention led to a revolution.
 The Shah was forced to abdicate, and he and his family fled the country to live in exile.
 The Ayatollah Homeini took over and transformed the government into an Islamic republic.
 (A missionary told me there is no such thing.
 What passes for a republic turns out to be a combination of church-state domination by Islam.)
 The Ayatollah Homeini gained prominence during the infamous Iran hostage crisis (November 1979–January 1981), when American embassy workers were taken hostage after the U.S. allowed the Shah to come to America for medical treatment.

-Shiites believe in the coming of the Islamic Messiah and are known as “Twelvers.”
+As Shiites, both the Ayatollah and President believe in the coming of the Islamic Messiah and are known as “Twelvers.”
 They believe that there were twelve imams, with Ali being the first, and that the twelfth imam went into hiding, known as physical occultation, or going to a secret place, about AD 872 when just a young boy.
 Shiites believe he went into “spiritual occultation” and that he will ultimately return and bring total peace to the world and will be seen by Jews and Christians as a messiah.
 Some thought that the Ayatollah Khomeini was this Twelfth Imam.
 He didn’t say he was, but he didn’t say he wasn’t.

 Throughout history, counterfeits of the truth abound.
 Twelve imams is no doubt a numerical counterfeit of the twelve tribes of Israel and the twelve disciples.